iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 His platform consists of:

 - A user-friendly frontend interface
-- Bob will use DataProtector feature, it let end-user create and manage protected data.
+- Built-in DataProtector features for securing user data and managing access
-- An iApp that can process protected data (apply algorithms, sharing, monetize it, etc.)
+- An iExec App that can process protected data (apply algorithms, sharing, monetize it, etc.)

 ### 2. Meet Alice: the dApp user 👩‍💼

 When using Bob's platform, Alice can:

-- Create protected data using DataProtector feature
+- Protect her data using the platform's DataProtector feature
 - Maintain full control over who can access her protected data
 - Authorize specific iExec Apps and persons like Bob to use her data in a secure environment